epiecs/phpmiko/README.md

 PhpMiko
 =======

 <3 NetMiko but I'm a php developer.
-So I'm trying to implement this in php.
+So I've decided to build a php alternative

 Mad respect to [Kirk Byers](https://github.com/ktbyers/netmiko) for creating netmiko and being a huge inspiration to this project.